WangTingZheng/oscillofun/README.md

 refresh launcher in GameShell though executing reload app, after that, execute Oscillofun app in launcher, you will see a video  displaying wave in Oscilloscope(simulation).

-Only for desktop? you can execute
+only for desktop? you can execute
 ```shell
 python(3) oscillofun.py
 ```